Transportation

 Bearcat Bike Share

-The Bearcat Bike Share is a free service for students, staff, and faculty that allows individuals to check out bikes free for from the Bike Kitchen for up to a week.
+The Bearcat Bike Share is a free service for students, staff, and faculty that allows individuals to rent a bike for free from the UC Bike Kitchen.
 Through the Bearcat Bike Share system, UC provides encourages biking as safe, healthy, and sustainable form of transportation.

 UC Shuttle Systems

-UC offers a variety of free shuttle services to students, staff and faculty.
-To learn more about the various routes that are offered, visit this map.
+UC Transportation Services offer a variety of free shuttle services to students, staff and faculty.
+To learn more about the various routes that are offered (including NightRides), visit this map.

 UC*Metro